ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 * [Install on ICP](docs/icp/README.md)

 ## Goals
-The goal of this project is to define a SOAP interface for the Inventory datasource and implement the data access object as JPA entities The operations are visibles in the wsdl saved [here](docs/ws.wsdl).
+The goal of this project is to define a SOAP interface for the Inventory datasource and implement the data access object as JPA entities.
+The operations are visibles in the wsdl saved [here](docs/ws.wsdl).
 This wsdl is used for documentation purpose but it can also be imported in API Connect or IBM Integration Bus for interface mapping.

 ## Technology
 The application is packaged as a war file to be deployed to a lightweight server like [IBM WebSphere Liberty profile](https://developer.ibm.com/wasdev/downloads/download-latest-stable-websphere-liberty-runtime).